 This is the process I use: Once you have your pen and paper ready and are sat comfortably, take a little time to just breathe.
 Get your head into a creative space where you’re able to use your imagination to visualize the life you want to be living.

 Take away all the blocks and negativity and think about: where would you be? where you would go? what qualities would you possess? how would you feel in mind, body, and spirit? if there were no boundaries.
-Write it all down on the sheet of paper as bullet points, sentences, or a mixture of both.
+Write it all down on the sheet of paper or in a book as bullet points, sentences, or a mixture of both.
 Write however feels natural to you.
 Put your thoughts out there, this is the beginning of making them a reality.

 Once you have finished writing your goals down on the sheet of paper, look at your wants and recognize any negative thoughts you have that may stop you from achieving your goals.
 These could be as simple as you believing you don’t have enough time to do something or believe it costs too much money.
 Negativity will stop you from achieving your goals as thoughts often determine what actions we take.
 If you think you can’t achieve something then you won’t.
 Negative thoughts stop us from pushing that bit harder and from stepping out of our comfort zone.
 Once you recognize you have these thoughts release them, let them go and don’t allow them to hold you back.